spg5958/Bichrom-GAT-Scripts/README.md

 # Bichrom with graph attention network (GAT)

+### Description
 This is an extension to our earlier work on Bichrom.
-We have added Graph Attention Network to predict the binding of TFs using pre-existing contact matrix data.
+We have added Graph Attention Network (GAT( to predict the binding of TFs using pre-existing contact matrix data.
+The GAT is implemented from this papar (https://genome.cshlp.org/content/32/5/930).
+There two network in this approach:
+1) Sequence Netowrk (seq-net): This networks is trained first on the sequence data to predict ChIP-seq track.
+It also serves as the feature generator for the nodes in the contact matrix.
+2) GAT Network: This network is trained on the contact matrix and features extracted from trained seq-net to predict the binding probability.

+### Data Construction Strategy

+### Training Strategy

 ## Input Data